wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 Output: 1 (true)
 - This needs to be checked for each and every territory to ensure correct initialization, in the same test.
-### Test 2:
-Input:
-- relevantTerritory: ALASKA
-- playerColor: ANY, minus SETUP (choose from typical values excluding SETUP)

-Outline:
-Have the given PlayerColor CLAIM the territory first
-- so call something like placeNewArmiesInTerritory(territory, playerColor))

-Then check to see if it's owned by the same playerColor

-Output: 1 (true)
-- This should always be the case immediately after claiming the territory